zixianggao845-source/PETDET_test/README.md

 python tools/train.py experiments/ablation/serial_rot_scale_aclrpn_striphead_hrsc.py --seed 3407
 ```

-If your dataset path is different from the path in the config, update the config
+If your dataset path is different from the path in the config, update the config.
-or override the data path with --cfg-options.

 (2) DOTA v1.0 Training